Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/geo-queries.md

 ## Circle

-Use `_circle` to match all documents with coordinates inside the given circle:
+Although you certainly can use `_circle` the same way we used [Point](#point), to directly match an specific circle, you will probably more likely need to find documents within the given circle.
+For that, the `_in` keyword is needed:

 {% capture req %}